-The tools should be administered by interviewers who have been trained in child labour concepts and who have received special training in interviewing children as well as in child protection.
+The tools should be administered by interviewers who have been trained in child labour concepts.
+Interviewers should also have special training in interviewing children and in child protection.

 Surveys

 Surveys in English and French are available on the ICI Knowledge Hub.
 ICI is available to support with further information guidance and training, please contact us: learning@cocoainitiative.org.